 Scholarship funds provide competitive scholarship programs for students to obtain post secondary education.
 These funds can memorialize a family member, commemorate a graduating class, assist with a particular field of study, benefit students from disadvantaged areas, support students from a particular county, and more.
-The following is a listing of all Scholarship and Award Funds as of 6/30/17:
+The following is a current listing of all Scholarship and Award Funds.

 This fund benefits graduating high school seniors from 10 counties in East Tennessee wishing to pursue careers in science or pre-engineering fields.

 Established in 2016 through a bequest from Carl Kirkpatrick, II as a tribute to his late wife, Barbara, this fund benefits single-parent students pursuing undergraduate programs of study at East Tennessee State University.

 Established by Danny Maples and Laura Boring in memory of their daughter, Brandy Dana Maples, a Carter High School student leader and athlete from 1992-1995, this fund benefits graduates of Carter High School in Strawberry Plains, Tennessee.

 This fund was established to assist graduates of Hancock County High School and Grainger County High School in pursuing programs of study leading to certification as a Registered Nurse.